 - allow you to complete forms on our website like letters to politicians

 - show you words in a local language

 - allow you to share or ‘like’ something from this website on social media

 - ensure our website is secure

 - see how you use our website with social media

 We will never sell information about you to anyone.

-Sometimes we don’t need to ask if it’s OK to use information about you, as long as we have a proper reason (the law calls this a ‘legitimate interest’), but we will never use information about you that might cause you harm or be unfair to you without asking, because we always put what is best for you first.
+Sometimes we don’t need to ask if it’s OK to use information about you, as long as we have a proper reason (the law calls this a ‘lawful basis’), but we will never use information about you that might cause you harm or be unfair to you without asking, because we always put what is best for you first.

 We think we have a proper reason not to ask where: